micmejia/bible-dump/AMPC/Luke/Luke 6.md

-And if you lend money [^w]at interest to those from whom you hope to receive, what [^x]quality of credit _and_ thanks is that to you?
-Even notorious sinners lend money [^y]at interest to sinners, so as to recover as much again.
+And if you lend money at interest to those from whom you hope to receive, what quality of credit _and_ thanks is that to you?
+Even notorious sinners lend money at interest to sinners, so as to recover as much again.